 Did You Know?

 Starfleet officers often have trouble learning the unofficial rules of the station.
 There's no manual to study.
 You have to learn things as you go.
-It's a little different than... life on a starship.
+A little different than... life on a starship.

 Lt.
 Commander Worf